Nike-Inc/cerberus-doc-site/docs/administration-guide/lifecycle-management-cli.md

 title: Lifecycle Management CLI
 ---

-Cerberus includes a Command Line Interface (CLI) for managing Cerberus environments using CloudFormation, native Vault APIs, and AWS API calls.
+Cerberus includes a Command Line Interface (CLI) for managing Cerberus environments using CloudFormation and native AWS API calls.

 This command line tool includes features for: